Skip to content

 Response: 8-bit extended configuration + CRC

-Notes: Purpose not fully reverse-engineered, appears to mirror CONFIG
+Notes: Purpose not fully reverse-engineered; appears to mirror CONFIG

 0x30 - SWITCH (Button State)